Skip to content

 bkper app deploy

-The typical workflow combines sync and deploy:
+The typical workflow combines all three:

 Terminal window

-bkper app sync && bkper app deploy
+npm run build && bkper app sync && bkper app deploy

 Environments